OCA/l10n-italy/l10n_it_sepa_bonifici/README.rst

 ====================================

 This module adds a new payment export types to use in the payment order.
-For italian credit transfer, the format code is CBIBdyPaymentRequest.00.04.00
+For italian credit transfer, the format code is CBIBdyPaymentRequest.00.04.00 For credit transfer versus other country no SEPA or in SEPA but with currency different to EURO, the format code is CBIBdyCrossBorderPaymentRequest.00.01.01

 Configuration
 =============